parkermac/LO/extract/tef/README.md

 ---
 #### BUDGET code

-`salt_budget.py` makes complete volume, and salt budgets for a user-specified set of segments.
+`tracer_budget.py` makes complete volume, and tracer budgets for a user-specified set of segments.
-These budgets are of the form:
-	dSnet/dt = QSin + QSout, and
-	dV/dt = Qin + Qout + Qr
-They are useful for knowing that the budgets add up in each of the basins and years to reasonable accuracy.
-The values plotted are DAILY (tidally averaged).

-Input: TEF and lowpass tracer extractions, also some river extractions in [].
+Input: TEF and segment-averaged tracer extractions, also some river extractions.

 Output: []